hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 ## Policy Enforcement for Terraform

 ???
-**Sentinel is the HashiCorp policy enforcement language and it is only available in HCP Terraform or enterprise.**
+**Sentinel is the HashiCorp policy enforcement language and it is only available in HCP Terraform or Terraform Enterprise.**

 ---
 name: what-is-sentinel